-Trump walks out of talks on shutdown, bemoans 'total waste of time'
+Trump storms out of talks on shutdown, bemoans 'total waste of time'

 “Just left a meeting with Chuck and Nancy, a total waste of time,” Trump wrote on Twitter.
 “I asked what is going to happen in 30 days if I quickly open things up, are you going to approve Border Security which includes a Wall or Steel Barrier?”
 Trump wrote.
 “Nancy said, NO. I said bye-bye, nothing else works!”

 Exasperated Democrats called Trump’s behavior a “temper tantrum” and said the meeting broke down when they refused to commit to funding his proposed southern border wall.
+Trump’s desire for a wall between the United States and Mexico was a central theme of his 2016 presidential campaign.

 Schumer told reporters that Trump asked Pelosi if she would fund his wall.
 “She said no. And he just got up and said: ‘Then we have nothing to discuss,’ and he just walked out.”